manjotmb20/Rdatasets/doc/Stat2Data/rst/Pollster08.rst

 The file Pollster08 contains data from 102 polls that were taken during the 2008 U.S. Presidential campaign.
-These data include all presidential polls reported on the internet site pollster.com that were taken between August 29th, when John Mc- Cain announced that Sarah Palin would be his running mate as the Republican nominee for vice president, and the end of September.
+These data include all presidential polls reported on the internet site pollster.com that were taken between August 29th, when John McCain announced that Sarah Palin would be his running mate as the Republican nominee for vice president, and the end of September.